-2018 APPLICATIONS CLOSED Fulbright Future Scholarships –

 Postgraduate applicants should download the attachment for additional information.

 What is considered ‘Impact’?

-To qualify for the Future Scholarships program, applicants should highlight the potential impact of their proposed research in the application ‘Project Statement’ section.
+To qualify for the Future Scholarships program, applicants should highlight the potential impact of their proposed research / study in the application ‘Project Statement’ section.
 ‘Impact’ may be defined as;

 - Significant advancement of new technologies, techniques, or other novel research with potential for practical outcomes

 - Tangible effect, benefit, or outcome for Australian society